 1. Increase Cybersecurity and KYC Awareness

 One of the first ways to avoid fraud is to increase knowledge and awareness.
 Acquisition of misinformation and lack of awareness lead individuals and businesses to take the wrong approach to cybersecurity.
-Companies should understand the reason for verifying identities, the KYC process, and how they protect customers against threats, and explain to customers.
+Companies should understand the reason for verifying identities, the KYC process, and how they protect customers against threats and explain to customers. ın this rapidly digitalized world, these processes continue to increase its importance.

 The decision-makers of the enterprises, who could not foresee that the pandemic process would last long, were the main target of the increasing fraud during this period.
 Business executives are also responsible for the rise of cyber fraud, who do not consider additional digital security measures and e-KYC training for staff necessary during the pandemic.